gmirsky/zth-k8s-postgresql/README.md

 ## Generate and install the CloudNativePG Operator

 Generate the operator yaml manifest.
-The `-n` flag defines the namespace where the operator is deployed to and the replicas flag tells us how many replicas of the operator should be installed (note: number of operator replicas - not postgres instances).
+The `-n` flag defines the namespace where the operator is deployed to and the replicas flag tells us how many replicas of the operator should be installed (note: number of operator replicas - not Postgres instances).
 For our demonstration we will pick one node but in production we would likely have 3, one for each cloud availability zone in the region.

 ```bash
 # Generate the YAML manifest with 1 node to deploy